pranaykargam/Dev-Tinder-web-Frontend/README.md

 - Launch Instance

 - // this steps are followed in terminal  after {cd Download } in terminal.
-- 01. chmod 400 DevTinder.pem
+- 01. chmod 400 devTinder-secret.pem
-- 02. ssh -i "DevTinder.pem" ubuntu@ec2-51-21-224-101.eu-north-1.compute.amazonaws.com
+- 02. ssh -i "devTinder-secret.pem" ubuntu@ec2-16-171-7-33.eu-north-1.compute.amazonaws.com

 - Download Node.js in the terminal by adding the following commands:
 - 01. curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.40.3/install.sh | bash
+- 02. exit and then again use ssh to start the machine
-- 02. nvm install 22 (this 22 verison in the node.js but we change the version acccording to the project, in my project it was 24.1.0 )
+- 03. nvm install 22 (this 22 verison in the node.js but we change the version acccording to the project, in my project it was 24.1.0 )
 -  we can see the version  by adding node -v in the vsCode terminal.

 -  Next git Clone by adding the following commands in the terminal ;